achille-martin/pyqt-crom/README.md

 ### Setup, build and test the app

-Please follow the steps in section "Example App Demo" to setup, build and test your complex pyqt5 app.
+Please follow the steps in section "Example App Demo" to setup, build and test your own pyqt5 app.

 ## Credits